ltutech/ltuengine-python-client/README.md

 source env/bin/activate
 ```

-The package can be installed along with dependencies by runningÒ:
+The package can be installed along with dependencies by running:
 ```bash
 python setup.py install
 ```